longod/Hanafuda/README.md

 ## How to play
 - This is where `Data Files` is located.
+- You can play against NPCs from the service menu by talking to them.
-- Currently, the game can be played instantly by pressing `K` key.
+- Or the game can be played instantly by pressing `K` key.
 Exit is also `K` key.
    - This is a debugging function.
 - The game rule is `Koi-Koi` only.
 - For information on `Hanafuda` and `Koi-Koi`, please refer to the following documents and others.